lphansen/Beliefs/README.md

 [id4]: https://larspeterhansen.org/research/papers/

 ## Acessing our jupyter notebook
 There are two options to access our jupyter notebook.
-The easiest way is to open a copy in Google Colab by clicking the button below
+The easiest way is to open a copy in Google Colab by clicking the button below:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/lphansen/Beliefs/blob/master/Belief_Notebook.ipynb)